urbanjost/M_unicode/README.md

 This may require selecting a specific terminal emulator, setting the locale and selecting a font that supports the Unicode characters of interest.

-Without using any Fortran Unicode support features, if the output is redirected to a file does it appear correctly?
+Using the following Fortran source file, which does not use any Fortran Unicode ISO-10646 extensions, does the output appear directly if redirected to a file?

 ```fortran
 program multibyte